zitadel/zitadel/docs/docs/guides/integrate/login/saml.md

 - **IssueInstant** (2024-06-11T04:17:41Z) is the timestamp of the response.
 - **Destination** (http://127.0.0.1:5000/acs) confirms that the response is intended for the service provider's Assertion Consumer Service URL.
 - **Issuer** (https://my-instance-xtzfbc.zitadel.cloud/saml/v2/metadata) is the identity provider's unique string, used to verify the response's origin.
-- **StatusCode** indicates the status of the authentication process, with a value of Success.
+- **StatusCode** indicates the status of the authentication process, with a value of "Success."
+If the status is not "Success," it means there was a problem with the login, such as incorrect credentials or other authentication issues.
 - **Signature** ensures the integrity and authenticity of the SAML response.
 It includes:
 	- **SignedInfo** contains details about the canonicalization and signature methods.
 	- **Reference** points to the signed data and including transforms and a digest method.